 Open to Public

-During summer, from beginning of May until end October, the cave is open from 9 am until 7 pm.
+During summer, from beginning of May until end October, Melissani Cave opening hours are from 9 am until 7 pm.
 During winter, while many visitors still visit the cave, the cave opens only on Thursday and weekends, from 10 am until 4 pm.

-Melissani Cave is at the north east coast of Kefalonia, with satisfactory road access.
-It is just some minutes away from Karavomylos village, close to Sami.
+Melissani Cave Lake is at the north east coast of Kefalonia, with satisfactory road access.
+If you wonder how to get to Melissani Cave, it is just some minutes away from Karavomylos village, close to Sami.